 Whenever the discussion turns to internet connections and their performance, it won’t be long before someone mentions bandwidth.

-But exactly what does bandwidth mean?
+What does bandwidth mean?
 And why is it important?
-In simple terms, bandwidth is the quantity of data that can be transferred between two points in a given time.
+In simple terms, bandwidth is the quantity of data that can be transferred between two points at a given time.
 It’s sometimes referred to as data transfer rate and is measured in bits per second (bps).
 However, the latest fibre optic networks are capable of operating in megabits (Mbps) or gigabits (Gbps) per second.

 Never mind the speed, feel the width